Feijoada

 - Farofa (toasted cassava flour, for serving)

-- Chopped cilantro (for garnish)
+- Chopped fresh cilantro (for garnish)

 - Salt and black pepper to taste